Things have settled down considerably, but Peru is still prone to civil unrest and large scale protests.

 Although most protests begin as peaceful demonstrations or blockades, unfortunately the clash of angry workers and authoritarian enforcers often ends violently.

 Mining was the cause of conflict when demonstrators seized the city of Puno, on Lake Titicaca in May 2011, blockading the Bolivian border and stranding hundreds of tourists.
+Indigenous protesters ended a 43 day protest on October 31, 2017 after signing a negotiated agreement with government regarding the impacts of oil production in the area such as pollution and the long term effects of production.

 Social unrest usually occurs in remote parts of the country however roadblocks on arterial highways, meant to disrupt mining and drilling operations, often leave tourists high and dry.